rust-lang/book/nostarch/chapter07.md

 As you can see, using the parent modules distinguishes the two `Result` types.
-If instead we specified `use std::fmt::Result` and `use std::io::Result`, we’d have two `Result` types in the same scope and Rust wouldn’t know which one we meant when we used `Result`.
+If instead we specified `use std::fmt::Result` and `use std::io::Result`, we’d have two `Result` types in the same scope, and Rust wouldn’t know which one we meant when we used `Result`.

 ### Providing New Names with the as Keyword